I Have Indefinite Leave to Remain in the UK, How Can I Bring My Family Here?

 As well as this criteria, the financial element will also form part of the adult's visa application.
 Due to the UK not being prepared to pay public funds for children arriving in the UK on a visa, there is a financial requirement for not only adults arriving in the UK, but an additional requirement based upon the dependents coming in as well.
 We cover this financial requirement in the financial considerations section.

 As you are more than likely aware, the UK will not pay public funds to visa holders in the UK.
 This is so that the UK does not become a target for those who are purely moving to claim benefits.
-Each of the situations above has a financial element to the application which is laid out below: Minimum income for partner/spouse visa: 18,600 per year This minimum income is based on a couple living together.
-If you wish to bring children to the UK you will need to earn at least an extra 3,800 per year for your first child and 2,400 per year for any additional children after the first.
-For example, a couple coming into the UK with two children will need to earn a minimum of 24,800 per year (18,600 for the couple - 3,800 for the first child and 2,400 for the second child) in order to satisfy the requirements of the visa.
+Each of the situations above has a financial element to the application which is laid out below: Minimum income for partner/spouse visa: 18,600 pounds per year This minimum income is based on a couple living together.
+If you wish to bring children to the UK you will need to earn at least an extra 3,800 pounds per year for your first child and 2,400 pounds per year for any additional children after the first.
+For example, a couple coming into the UK with two children will need to earn a minimum of 24,800 pounds per year (18,600 pounds for the couple - 3,800 pounds for the first child and 2,400 pounds for the second child) in order to satisfy the requirements of the visa.
 In order to satisfy the requirements of the visa, you will need to ensure that your income comes from a legitimate source, these include:

 - income from employment before tax and National Insurance